iblai/ibl-ai-github-bot/README.md

 Usage: python -m ibl_github_bot [OPTIONS]

 Options:
   --repo TEXT             Repository to clone.
 Must be of the format
-                       username/reponame. eg. ibleducation/ibl-ai-bot-app
+                          username/reponame. eg. ibleducation/ibl-ai-github-
+                          bot
   --branch TEXT           Branch to clone repository from.
-  --github-token TEXT  Github token used to authenticate and clone repository.
-                       Token must have write access to the repository.
   -f, --file TEXT         Target file in repository to test.
 Defaults to all
                           files.
 You can pass multiple files with -f file1 -f file2
   --cleanup               Delete cloned repository after test generation.
+  --github-token TEXT     Github token used to authenticate and clone
+                          repository.
+Token must have write access to the repository.
-  --help               Show this message and exit.
+  --github-username TEXT  Username associated with the github token --help                  Show this message and exit.
 ```

 For example: